What is laser eye surgery?

 - Surface laser treatments (including LASEK and PRK) – a less common treatment which involves removing the skin of the cornea, reshaping the cornea underneath, then allowing the skin to grow back.
-This treatment option is better if you have a thin or “flatter” cornea.
+This treatment option is better if you have a thin cornea or you participate in contact sports.

 - SMILE (small incision lenticule extraction) – this is a more recently developed form of laser eye surgery which involves only a very small incision on the surface of the eye, reducing the chances of dry eyes after surgery.

 Eye drops are used to numb the eyes and, in some cases, mild sedatives may also be used.
 All laser eye surgery procedures are quick, taking about 15 minutes to complete.

 Very little, if any, pain is experienced with a LASIK procedure.
 Discomfort, in the form of dry eyes, is more commonly experienced.
 Surface laser treatments can cause some discomfort for a day or two after surgery.

 What are the side effects of laser eye surgery?

 Laser eye surgery is a complex surgery.
 After surgery there is a chance of developing the following complications:

 - Mild discomfort in the first few weeks after surgery

 - Eyes are dry and feel scratchy

 - Temporary red marks in the whites of your eyes